 TREATISE ON ZANDTAO

-But I call it a glitch because Thailand is not broken, its financial system has not been irreparably damaged.
-That is not what I believe concerning the global financial system dominated by the global 1% of rich financial and commercial transnational CEO’s and their puppets in the governments of the US and Europe.
-I am using the terminology 1%, and I need to expand on the use of that.
+The financial system has been irreparably damaged, the global financial system dominated by the global 1% of rich financial and commercial transnational CEO’s and their puppets in the governments of the US and Europe is completely broken.
 It is a term that has gained popularity through the Occupy movement through the usage that 1% owns so much of the world’s wealth.
 I want to discuss this 1% and what they own, it is so important to be mindful of this reality for younger people to understand how to live life – I myself am effectively screwed and at their whims – I will explain later.

 Within the 1% all was not always constant, and in the UK the kings were replaced by business people and bankers.
 These new 1% then became the founders of the US.
 The US and Europe has always had its 1%, it is just over time their constituent identity has changed marginally; in the UK the 1% is still a mixture of the corporatocracy and aristocracy.